fluxcd/flagger/docs/gitbook/how-it-works.md

 and the target deployment is scaled to zero.
 Flagger will detect changes to the target deployment (including secrets and configmaps) and will perform a canary analysis before promoting the new version as primary.

-The autoscaler reference is optional, when specified, Flagger will pause the traffic increase while the target and primary deployments are scaled up or down.
-HPA can help reduce the resource usage during the canary analysis.

 If the target deployment uses secrets and/or configmaps, Flagger will create a copy of each object using the `-primary` prefix and will reference these objects in the primary deployment.
 You can disable the secrets/configmaps tracking